 Born in Scranton, Pennsylvania, Biden earned his law degree from Syracuse University in 1968 and practiced as a public defender and a corporate lawyer before entering politics.

-Biden has framed China’s rise as a “serious challenge,” criticizing its “abusive” trade practices, warning that it may pull ahead of the United States in new technologies, and criticizing its human rights record.
-However, he says President Donald J. Trump’s confrontational approach is counterproductive, alienating allies that should be recruited in a broad front to pressure Beijing.
+Biden has framed China’s rise as a serious challenge.
+He has criticized its “abusive” trade practices—warning that it may pull ahead of the United States in new technologies—and its human rights record.
+He says he would mount a more effective pushback against China than Trump and work more closely with allies to pressure Beijing.

 - Biden agrees with Trump that China is breaking international trade rules, unfairly subsidizing Chinese companies, and discriminating against U.S. firms and stealing their intellectual property.
 He says one million manufacturing jobs have been lost to China.